Fair Incentives for Repeated Engagement: Preliminaries

 \section{Preliminaries}

-We consider a discrete-time, infinite-horizon model of an online {labor platform}. {In each period \emph{workers} join the platform, perform work, receive a reward, and decide whether to stay on the platform for future periods or leave.
-The platform makes a profit, in each period, composed of the revenue from the work performed, net of {the cost of} the rewards {paid out to workers}.
-We formalize each component of the model below}, {beginning with some technical notation.} {For clarity of exposition, we defer a lengthy discussion of modeling assumptions to the end of the section.}
+We consider a discrete-time, infinite-horizon model of an organization{, which we henceforth generically refer to as a {\it system}}. {In each period {agents join the system, receive a reward, and decide whether to stay in the system for future periods or leave.} The {decision-maker} makes a profit, in each period, composed of the revenue from the {number of agents in the system}, net of {the cost of} the rewards {paid out to {agents}}. {For example, within the employment context, an agent corresponds to a worker performing a set of tasks in each period, with the reward corresponding to a bonus incentive; an agent can similarly correspond to a customer who enjoys service from her cable provider in a given period, with the reward corresponding to a discount.} We formalize each component of the model below}, {beginning with some technical notation.} {For clarity of exposition, we defer a lengthy discussion of modeling assumptions to the end of the section.}